Life Coach Training Frequently Asked Questions

 Certainly not!
 Participants in our programs span age ranges from early twenties to late sixties and beyond.
 Age matters not in coaching.
 Skill, intention, presence, and service supersede years, few or many.

-I live in a foreign country or distant place from where the program’s retreat will be held.
+I live in a foreign country or distant place from where the program’s in-person retreat will be held.
 Do I have to attend the retreat to participate in the program?

 Do I have to stay onsite for the retreat?
 What is the estimated cost of the accommodations and meals during the in person training?

 We ask that all participants stay onsite for the retreat.
 There you will connect with the other students and be immersed in an atmosphere conducive to mastering life coaching principles.
 Many of the teachings are deepened in conversations during free time and over meals.
 We enjoy a natural environment creating a sense of mutual support and camaraderie.
 We have found that commuting from another accommodation can be distracting and incongruent with the purpose of the retreat.
+The cost of lodging per night at the retreat center is approximately $100 shared lodging – $330 private accommodations including tax, and the meal plan is less than $100 per day for three meals, inclusive of tax and gratuity.
+Please note that participants are responsible for all of their travel related expenses, accommodations, and meals.

 How much time is required to get my certificate?